pocomane/brewed-in-the-apocalypse/bita-strong.md

 not interesting.
 This is valid also for action that may cure the harms: if they are very likely to succeed, skip the  roll.

+To handle the difficulty of an action, the scenarist can split it in multiple roll, justifying it in the fiction.
+The scenarist can also make clear that due to the danger of the situation, the consequences will be very heavy.
+Also multiple harm increase are possible.

+__Experience__ When something important happen for the fiction, the scenarist will ask to all the players do add a new trait to the character.

 __Roll__ When the roll is needed, the scenarist decides which harms of the character are relevant while the player selects the relevant traits.
 Then the player rolls 2 standard 6-side dices, sums the results, adds the number of